elrondforwin/hyprdots/README.md

 spicetify config custom_apps marketplace
 ```

 4. Done!
 You have to type ``spicetify apply`` to reload Spotify when you change your wallpaper.
-(I don't want to automate this via scripts since it can behave bad.
+(I don't want to automate this via scripts since it can behave badly.
 Manually reloading it generally works better)

 > [!NOTE]
 > You can't (and shouldn't) change your theme through marketplace with this config but you can use extensions and other stuff.